 - Determine whether an event should appear on your schedule for the following year

-- Determine if your future budget is accurate and sufficient
+In addition, you’ll be able to determine if your future budget is accurate and sufficient.

 Create an event schedule